Making URLs in Illustrator behave like links in a PDF

 Why use Illustrator instead of Acrobat?

-Here’s a typical doc that would benefit from having links — it’s my extra spooky list of 13 fall beers found in Charlotte area grocery stores.
-Because it’s a PDF, each of the 13 brewery URLs should link to their actual websites.
+Here’s a typical doc that would benefit from having links; it’s my extra spooky list of 13 fall beers found in Charlotte area grocery stores.
+Because it’s a PDF to be shared, each of the 13 brewery URLs should link to their actual websites.

 But rather than importing this into InDesign or Acrobat to generate the hyperlinks, we’ll add the URLs directly in Illustrator using the Variables panel (Window > Variables).
 Such a sad, empty panel.
-Always hungry for data, but never being fed.
+Always hungry for data, yet rarely fed.

 1. Create a new layer to hold all the URLs